 First, native apps are more expensive to build.
 You must create an app for each operating system including Android and iOS.
 If you choose to migrate to Windows, you'll need a third app for Windows.
 Hiring developers for three separate app versions increases your startup costs.
 You can opt to test your app for a specific platform first, and then migrate to other platforms later.

-Web apps also have the ability to run on a myriad of devices.
+Responsive Web Apps have the ability to run on a myriad of devices.
 As long as your app is responsive, it will run on an Android, Windows, Blackberry, or iOS device.
 Size of the screen doesn't matter either.
 A responsive web app runs on small smartphone screens to large tablets.
 They even run on desktops when coded properly.

 Weigh the pros and cons of each type of app and then determine your direction.